tiilikeschapatis/mocktropica/README.md

 ---

-## ⚠️ Disclaimer
+## Disclaimer

-This is a fan project made for educational purposes.
+This is a fan project made for learning purposes.
 Poptropica is a trademark of Sandbox Networks, Inc. This project is not affiliated with or endorsed by the original creators.

----

-## 📄 License

-MIT — do whatever you want, just don't claim you made Poptropica.